How to Create Content for Lead Generation (Gated vs Ungated)

 Step 2 – Development & Production

 Knowing the topic and keywords is your first step to developing ungated content.
 Though there are many approaches to content production that differ according to content type, some things are consistent.
-For example, the importance of streamlining your content production process.
+For example, it is important to streamline your content production process.

-Though this is true for all types of content, with ungated content this is particularly critical.
+Though this is true for all types of content, ungated content is particularly critical.
 Having a well-planned workflow and content calendar goes a long way in making your content marketing efforts ROI-positive.
-Moreover, lengthy content development cycles put you in danger or publishing content that is no longer as relevant.
+Moreover, lengthy content development cycles put you in danger of publishing content that is no longer as relevant.

 Step 3 – Publishing & Promoting